Breaks and Non-Regular Housing

 Students who are graduating seniors or are necessary participants in graduation activities may request to stay late in on-campus housing, until noon the day after the graduation ceremony.
 Students are not assured to be able to stay in their own rooms and may be required to change rooms by noon on the day after classes end 8th block.
 Students must follow the published process to request extended stay housing, and it is not automatically granted.
 Students are required to uphold the usual policies as well as additional policies which they will receive from their RLC

 Checking In / Out

 Our department emails students with check out information during blocks 5 and 8.
-If a student is planning to vacate his/her assigned space, he/she needs to notify the room assignments coordinator of the date intending to leave.
+If a student is planning to vacate their assigned space, they will need notify the room assignments manager of the date intending to leave.
 All students must follow the process below unless a different agreement has been made by the dean of students or his/her designee due to extreme circumstances.